nitin-dominic/NR/_posts/2026-03-27-ROS_Robotics_Strawberry.md

 ## 🍓 Overview

-This write-up is for those working with the **HiWonder LanderPi** robot and want to implement **autonomous strawberry detection and picking** using computer vision and robotic arm control.
+This write-up is for those working with a **HiWonder LanderPi** robot and want to implement **autonomous strawberry detection and picking** using computer vision and robotic arm control.
 However, the major focus of this tutorial is targeted towards **optimized arm control** and an end-effector **gripper** rather than vision-based detection.
 If you already know ROS and computer vision, you can clone this repo [LanderPi](https://github.com/nitin-dominic/LanderPi.git) on your RaspberryPi as I have already added all the configuration files along with the trained strawberry model architecture + relevant `.py` files: `strawberry_pick_ik.py` and `strawberry_pick_ik.launch.py`, to jump-start detection and picking.

 All you will have to do is to simply move the relevant files into respective docker container folders and perform build in order to add strawberry detection and picking package to the ROS2 `setup.py` file.
 This process won't take more than 15-20 mins provided you know working with Linux-based system.
 If you want to learn step-by-step process, then start following the steps as mentioned below.